On April 12, 2012, Bayer announced that it will be settling an estimated 500 lawsuits, all of which allege Yaz caused dangerous blood clots.

-Yaz Blood Clots Require Label Update
+Yaz Side Effects Require Label Update

 Yaz and Yasmin, both manufactured by Bayer, are new generation birth control pills that contain the synthetic hormone drospirenone.
 Recent studies have linked drospirenone to an increased risk of blood clots, which can cause heart attacks and strokes if not treated in time.
-A study conducted by the U.S. Food and Drug Administration (FDA) revealed that the risk of blood clots in women taking Yaz or Yasmin is an estimated three times higher than that of women taking older generation hormonal birth control pills.
+A study conducted by the U.S. Food and Drug Administration (FDA) revealed that the risk of blood clots in women taking Yaz or Yasmin is an estimated three times higher than that of women taking older generation birth control pills.

 Earlier this week, the FDA announced that Bayer would have to add a blood clot warning to its drug labels for Yaz and Yasmin.
 The label will include results of studies finding that the risk of blood clots is tripled for women who take Yaz and Yasmin.